spacetelescope/action-publish_to_pypi/README.md

    1) Open the **Settings** page of the repository (top portion of the page, on the line under the repository name).
    2) Select **Secrets** from the list on the left hand side.
-   3) Define a secret with the name `PYPI_USERNAME_OVERRIDE` the value of which is the PyPI username to be used.
+   3) Define a secret with the name `PYPI_USERNAME_STSCI_MAINTAINER` the value of which is the PyPI username to be used.
-   4) Define another secret with the name `PYPI_PASSWORD_OVERRIDE` the value of which is the PyPI password to be used.
+   4) Define another secret with the name `PYPI_PASSWORD_STSCI_MAINTAINER` the value of which is the PyPI password to be used.

 Whenever a new release is made, the package will be created and published to PyPI using the supplied credentials.

+### Testing the workflow

+By default, the workflow will publish to the production PyPI repository.
+For testing purposes, it can be configured to publish to the test PyPI repository at https://test.pypi.org by creating a secret called `PYPI_TEST`:

+   1) Open the **Settings** page of the repository (top portion of the page, on the line under the repository name).
+   2) Select **Secrets** from the list on the left hand side.
+   3) Define a secret with the name `PYPI_TEST` the value of which is 'true'.

 ## Problems